dtr-org/unit-e-project/code-guides/signal_callback_system.md

-# Asynchronous message interface in Bitcoin client
+# Synchronous message interface in Bitcoin client

-Bitcoin internally uses an asynchronous message delivery system.
+Bitcoin internally uses a synchronous message delivery system.
 It is mainly used to decouple the wallet (wallet.a) functionalities from the validation (included in server.a).